 As a student and as a human being, it is a much safer way to move through the experience of learning what it means to be a martial artist.

 When I was younger and when people would come up to me and on the street and ask me, “Do you train?
 Are you a fighter?”, I’d think to myself, “Yeah…I’m the man!”
 It was the realization of this plan for toughness I had created for myself.
 It was their validation of me.
 Now when people come up to me on the street and ask, “are you a fighter?
 Were you a fighter?”, I literally run away.
 I say, “No, you got the wrong guy” and I get out of there as fast as I can.

-This actually happened to me this morning.
-Someone came up and asked me this question and I actually – as politely as I could – disengaged and walked away.
-And when I asked myself, “why is it that I do that?”, I understood something very significant.
-I realized that it’s because inside I’m a little embarrassed at how I used to be.
+Someone asked me this question recently and as politely as I could, I disengaged and walked away.
+And I realized that it’s because inside I’m a little embarrassed at how I used to be.
 I have re-prioritzed – there are things more important to me than being tough.
 And I no longer wish to be associated with what it means to be “the tough guy” – the violence and the aggression and the offensiveness.
 Furthermore, I understood that I’m also very embarrassed about my peers in the martial arts, what they are actually representing and teaching to their students.

 I have learned that it is enough to be a nice person, a gentle human being, and know how to protect yourself and your family.
-That is good enough.
+Believe it or not, that is good enough.
 And it’s going to take you a lot further than trying to find validation from strangers or peers about how tough you are.

 For more about the larger project of cooperative Jiu-Jitsu and martial arts training, visit the Brooklyn Brazilian Jiu-Jitsu (Brooklyn BJJ) website here .